Adams (1903 automobile)

-Adams was an automobile introduced manufactured by the Adams Manufacturing Co.
+Adams was an automobile introduced and manufactured by the Adams Manufacturing Co.
 Ltd. from 1903 to 1906.
 It was developed by H. Adams, of Tunbridge Wells, Kent, England, who offered a conversion set that converted horse-drawn carriages into motorized automobiles.
 The engine was mounted on a swivelling fore-carriage, and steering was achieved through wheel and vertical column.

 In 1905, Adams produced a small two-cylinder light car sold under the name 'One of the Best'.